 Grand Teton national park

-There are more than three million acres of public land at grand Teton national park that are open to the public for recreational activities.
+There are more than three million acres of public land at grand Teton (A parks that could rival some of the best national park in Hawaii) that are open to the public for recreational activities.
 Some of the most popular activities that travelers can do at this park include hiking, camping, fishing, whitewater rafting, and wildlife viewing.

 Grand Teton national park is the largest of the 39,000 protected acres in the Teton mountain range.
 The park provides a variety of recreational activities throughout the year.